AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 Blocks are used to create richer content with specific styles and functionality.
 In contrast to default content, blocks do require additional semantics.
 Blocks can be likened to [components in the AEM page editor.](/help/implementing/developing/components/overview.md)

-Blocks are essentially pieces of content decorated by Javascript and styled with a stylesheet.
+Blocks are essentially pieces of content decorated by JavaScript and styled with a stylesheet.

 ### Block Model Definition {#model-definition}

-When using AEM Authoring with Edge Delivery Services, the content of blocks must be modelled explicitly in order to provide the author the interface to create content.
+When using AEM authoring with Edge Delivery Services, the content of blocks must be modelled explicitly in order to provide the author the interface to create content.
 Essentially you need to create a model so the authoring UI knows what options to present to the author based on the block.

 The [`component-models.json`](https://github.com/adobe-rnd/aem-boilerplate-xwalk/blob/main/component-models.json) file defines the model of blocks.
 The fields defined in the component model are persisted as properties in AEM and rendered as cells in the table that makes up a block.